The library is open for in-person browsing, computer use, and printing/scanning/copying/faxing. Here are the details:

 In-library visiting details:

-- • In-person events (check our event calendar for more information about virtual programs).
+• In-person events (check our event calendar to see our virtual programs).

 The one hour time limit makes the library’s collection available to safely browse and check out and helps limit the time spent in the building to promote distancing.
 If a line forms, please use the markings as a guide to remain physically distant from others in line.

 Please call (847) 677-5277 with any questions.
 Please keep in mind that we have these procedures in place to keep all of our patrons and staff members as safe as possible.
 As conditions change, so may our reopening plan.

 Curbside and in-building browsing and technology use hours are: